openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/paradigm/cj-page-custom-components-lifecycle.md

 # Page and Custom Component Lifecycle

-Before we begin, it's essential to clarify the relationship between custom components and pages:
+Before proceeding, it's essential to clarify the relationship between custom components and pages:

 - **Custom Component**: A UI unit decorated with `@Component`, which can combine multiple system components to achieve UI reuse and can invoke component lifecycle methods.

 - **Page**: The UI page of an application.
 It can consist of one or more custom components.
-The custom component decorated with `@Entry` serves as the entry component of the page, i.e., the root node of the page.
+The component decorated with `@Entry` serves as the entry component of the page, i.e., the root node of the page.
 A page can have only one `@Entry`.
 Only components decorated with `@Entry` can invoke page lifecycle methods.

-**Page Lifecycle**: Refers to the lifecycle of components decorated with `@Entry`, providing the following lifecycle interfaces:
+**Page Lifecycle** refers to the lifecycle of components decorated with `@Entry` and provides the following lifecycle interfaces:

-**Component Lifecycle**: Refers to the lifecycle of general custom components decorated with `@Component`, providing the following lifecycle interfaces:
+**Component Lifecycle** refers to the lifecycle of general custom components decorated with `@Component` and provides the following lifecycle interfaces:

-The lifecycle flow is illustrated in the diagram below, which depicts the lifecycle of a component (page) decorated with `@Entry`.
+The lifecycle flow is illustrated in the diagram below, which depicts the lifecycle of components (pages) decorated with `@Entry`.

 ![lifecycle](./figures/lifecycle.png)

-Based on the above flowchart, this document provides a detailed explanation from the perspectives of custom component creation, re-rendering, and deletion.
+Based on the above flowchart, this document provides a detailed explanation from the perspectives of initial creation, re-rendering, and deletion of custom components.

 ## Custom Component Creation and Rendering Process

-1. **Creation of Custom Component**: The instance of a custom component is created by the ArkUI framework.
+1. **Creation of Custom Components**: Instances of custom components are created by the ArkUI framework.

-2. **Initialization of Custom Component Member Variables**: Member variables of the custom component are initialized via local default values or parameters passed through the constructor, following the order in which the member variables are defined.
+2. **Initialization of Member Variables**: Member variables of custom components are initialized using local default values or parameters passed through constructors, following the order of member variable definitions.

 3. If the developer has defined `aboutToAppear`, the `aboutToAppear` method is executed.

 4. **First Rendering**: During the initial rendering, the `build` method is executed to render system components.
 If a child component is a custom component, an instance of the custom component is created.
 During the initial rendering, the framework records the mapping relationship between state variables and components.
-When state variables change, the framework drives the associated components to refresh.
+When state variables change, the framework drives the refresh of related components.

 5. If the developer has defined `onDidBuild`, the `onDidBuild` method is executed.

 ## Custom Component Re-rendering

-When an event handler is triggered (e.g., a click event is set and triggered), changing state variables, or when properties in `LocalStorage`/`AppStorage` are modified, causing bound state variables to change their values:
+When an event handler is triggered (e.g., a click event is set and triggered) and changes a state variable, or when properties in `LocalStorage`/`AppStorage` are modified, causing bound state variables to change their values:

 1. The framework observes the changes and initiates re-rendering.

-2. Based on the two maps maintained by the framework (as mentioned in step 4 of [Custom Component Creation and Rendering Process](#custom-component-creation-and-rendering-process)), the framework identifies which UI components are managed by the state variable and their corresponding update functions.
-These UI components' update functions are executed to achieve minimal updates.
+2. Based on the two maps maintained by the framework (as described in [Custom Component Creation and Rendering Process](#custom-component-creation-and-rendering-process), Step 4), the framework identifies which UI components are managed by the state variable and their corresponding update functions.
+The update functions of these UI components are executed to achieve minimal updates.

 ## Custom Component Deletion

 If the branch of an `if` component changes or the array length in a `ForEach` loop rendering changes, the component will be deleted:

 1. Before deletion, the `aboutToDisappear` lifecycle function is called, marking the node for destruction.
-ArkUI's node deletion mechanism involves: the backend node is directly removed from the component tree, the backend node is destroyed, the frontend node is dereferenced, and the frontend node is garbage collected when no references remain.
+ArkUI's node deletion mechanism works as follows: the backend node is directly removed from the component tree, the backend node is destroyed, and the frontend node is dereferenced.
+When the frontend node has no references, it is reclaimed.

 2. The custom component and its variables are deleted.
-If it has synchronized variables such as `@Link`, `@Prop`, or `@StorageLink`, they are deregistered from the [synchronization source](../state_management/cj-state-management-overview.md).
+If it has synchronized variables (e.g., `@Link`, `@Prop`, `@StorageLink`), they are deregistered from the [synchronization source](../state_management/cj-state-management-overview.md).

 It is not recommended to perform asynchronous operations within the `aboutToDisappear` lifecycle.
 If asynchronous operations (e.g., `spawn` or callback methods) are used in `aboutToDisappear`, the custom component will be retained in the closure of `spawn` until the callback method completes.
 This behavior prevents garbage collection of the custom component.